Sangdol/bluecheese/resources/md/en/blog/no-mouse.md

 As usual, the thread was deleted, being flagged as off-topic.

-I moved from the second-best mouse to the best mouse after I started using Mac, and I rarely use Trackpad.
+I moved from the second-best mouse to the best mouse after I started using Mac, and I rarely use Trackpad when I work.

 ### Why no mouse?

 I barely move my hands when I use my laptop, and I never had wrist pain after ditching the mouse.
 It's more productive and healthy.

 I use these applications, tools, and tricks to avoid using the mouse.